Florida State drops out of AP Top 25 after 0-2 start; Texas up to No. 3 behind Georgia, Ohio State

 Florida State fell out of The Associated Press college football poll on Tuesday after starting the season 0-2, becoming just the third team to go from preseason top-10 to unranked in the first regular-season poll since the rankings expanded to 25 in 1989.

 Georgia remained No. 1, receiving 57 first-place votes after starting the season with a blowout of then-No. 14 Clemson.
-The Tigers hung on at No. 25.
+The Tigers hung on at No. 25, but it was the second straight year they dropped at least 10 spots after losing their season opener.

 No. 5 Notre Dame jumped two spots after opening the season with a victory at then-No. 20 Texas A&M, which fell out of the rankings.

-Note: This story has been updated correct a typo in the ranking of No. 12 Miami.